Divisions and Repertoire Requirements

 - Judges may not hear pieces in their entirety due to time constraints.
 Approximate time limits for contestants is as follows:

 - One clean copy of the original music score and two clean photocopies must be provided for the judges.
-Contestants will not be allowed to compete if s/he fails to provide a clean original music score.
+Contestants who fail to provide three total copies of the score will not be allowed to compete.
 Please number measures at the beginning of each line.

 - First prize winners may not compete in the same division in the following years.